 Assistance for Immediate Housing Needs

-If you need immediate assistance finding a home due to homelessness or housing insecurity, please call our Housing Specialists, Lisa Sanchez or Erin Gorman, at 401-457-1197.
+If you need immediate assistance finding a home due to homelessness or housing insecurity, please call our Housing Specialist, Erin Gorman, at 401-457-1197.

 If you feel you are a victim of unfair housing practices, visit Fair Housing RI to learn more about your rights and to access resources.